"Grief is hurt, it’s an injury that needs salve and treatment. It needs TLC and it needs time.

 The Double-sided Story of that Man on the Street

-The Double-sided Story of That Man on the Street is an outstanding piece of writing wherein Phil gives you that missing perspective on schizophrenia in relation to his brother Vic.
+The Double-sided Story of That Man on the Street is an outstanding piece of writing wherein Phil gives you that missing perspective on schizophrenia in relation to Phil's brother Vic.
 It was published, using a pseudonym, in the Victoria Times Colonist newspaper on March 2, 1995 in the Viewpoint section.

 Phil was constantly going to battle with the British Mental Health Association to get his brother the help he needed.
 However it was tough because his brother frequently refused to acknowledge that he needed any help.